-Lodging an administrative complaint with the Finnish Immigration Service
+Filing an administrative complaint with the Finnish Immigration Service

-You can lodge an administrative complaint with the Finnish Immigration Service if you suspect that
+You can file an administrative complaint with the Finnish Immigration Service if you suspect that

-How can I lodge a complaint?
+How do I file a complaint?

-- your name and contact information
+- your name and contact details

 - your description of what happened and when it happened

-We will request that you supplement your complaint with additional information if we deem this necessary for the handling of the matter.
+We will request that you supplement your complaint with additional information if we deem this necessary for the processing of the matter.

 Investigation of a complaint